MasaCMS/documentation/06_deprecations/01_list_of_deprecations.md

 ## Unsupported Locales

-In the MasacMS Admin under 'Site Settings' you can set the Locale for your site.
+In the Masa CMS Admin under 'Site Settings' you can set the Locale for your site.

 However not all these Locales are supported in het Masa CMS Admin when working with date selection.